brucedyoung/ace-casbsgryphon/README.md

-# ACE SOE Gryphon
+# ACE CASBS Gryphon

-This stack is based on the ace-gryphon stack, except it uses `su-soe/engineering_profile` as its profile.
+This stack is based on the ace-gryphon stack, but it is customized for CASBS

 ---
 # Setup Local Environment - Lando